meffie/6502/demo/notes.md

     echo 0080 | xxd -r -p -s 0x7ffc - rom.bin

 This assember runs on the "host" and generates op codes for the "target".
-What if the input program was an implementation for an assembler!
-The we would could self-host.
+What if the input program was an implementation for an assembler?
+Then we would could self-host.

 Part 2: Assembler